This topic explains what environments are in LaunchDarkly and how to use them to manage different business areas or

 Environments are organizational units contained within projects.
 Environments allow you to manage your feature flags throughout your entire development lifecycle — from local development through production.
 Typical environments within a project could be Production, QA, Staging, or individual environments.

-Each feature flag that you create has its own unique set of targeting rules for each environment.
+Each feature flag that you create has its own set of targeting rules for each environment.
 This means that you can change your flag rollout rules in a development or staging environment for QA testing before rolling out to production.